bekk/bekk-christmas/post/kotlin/kotlinconf-preview-and-reflections-from-last-year.md

 ## Best Practises for Unit Testing

-//TODO

 During any conference some talks are fun, some are inspiring and some are downright useful.
-While this talk by Philipp Hauer may fall into the two first categories, it definitely belongs in the third one.
+While this talk may fall into the two first categories, it definitely belongs in the third one.
+Especially if you are a developer migrating to Kotlin from the Java-world.

-It is pretty common that the first big Kotlin-project one works on is a Java-project that is, class by class, converted to Kotlin.
-And at some point this includes the tests. (noe om anti pattern å skrive kotlin som java)

-Although many best practices for unit testing in Java also apply to Kotlin, there are several ways

-This includes

-- JUnit 5
-- mockK \
-- test names in brackets
-- data classes as reference objects.

-The talk held by Philipp Hauer (and the related [blog post](https://phauer.com/2018/best-practices-unit-testing-kotlin/)) gave many useful tips on how to use the strengths of Kotlin when writing tests, how well Kotlin works with JUnit 5, and presented some of the many different test libraries that are available.
+Phillipp Hauer gave many useful tips on how to use features of Kotlin when writing tests.
+This included how one can avoid using statics, using the strengths of data classes and how well Kotlin works with JUnit 5.
+He also presented some of the many different libraries for testing, assertions and mocking.

 [Best Practices for Unit Testing in Kotlin](https://www.youtube.com/watch?v=RX_g65J14H0) by Philipp Hauer

+The related [blog post](https://phauer.com/2018/best-practices-unit-testing-kotlin/) is also a recommended read.

 ## Kotlin Puzzlers